fbpx

 6. Lack of Mediation or Negotiation Skills: Negotiating with your spouse to reach a settlement requires effective communication and negotiation skills.
 Without legal representation, you may struggle to advocate for your needs effectively.

 7. Hidden Assets or Debts: If you’re not familiar with the financial aspects of your marriage, you may overlook assets or debts that should be accounted for in the divorce settlement.
+Dividing assets in divorce is the largest aspect of this process, and there are instances we see time and time again where spouses hide assets and finances or exaggerate debts and bills.
+It’s important to work with Colorado attorneys who will fight to protect your best interests.

 8. Unforeseen Legal Issues: Even in an uncontested divorce, unexpected legal issues can arise, such as disagreements over property division or changes in circumstances that require modifications to custody or support agreements.
 Having legal representation can help you navigate these challenges.